Zonnev/elementaryos-firefox-theme/readme.md

 ```bash
 curl -s -o- https://raw.githubusercontent.com/Zonnev/elementaryos-firefox-theme/master/install.sh | bash
 ```
 Just copy the line to your terminal and press enter.
 Then it lets you choose which window buttons layout you need (1-8) and press enter again.
-If you don't want to install elementary Tweaks, then you choose the default layout (choose option 1 in the installer).
+If you don't want to install elementary Tweaks, then you select the default layout (option 1 in the installer).

 ## After installation